 - Ethics and Compliance Office

-The Office for Civil Rights (OCR) in the U.S. Department of Education is responsible for enforcing Title IX.
-Questions or concerns regarding Title IX or the Title IX Policy may be directed to Sarah Garner, Acting Ethics and Compliance Officer and Title IX Coordinator at email@example.com.
+Questions or concerns regarding sexual misconduct, Title IX or the Sexual Misconduct Policy may be directed to Sarah Garner, ethics and compliance officer and Title IX coordinator at firstname.lastname@example.org.

 Inquiries and/or questions regarding Title IX may also be referred to:

 John C. Kluczynski Federal Building

 230 S. Dearborn Street, 37th Floor

 Chicago, IL 60604

 Sexual misconduct under the university’s policy includes sexual or gender harassment, sexual assault, domestic violence, dating violence, and stalking.
 View the definitions of each of these types of sexual misconduct.